umbertozanovello/CoSimPy/README.md

 # CoSimPy

-CoSimPy is an open source Pyhton library aiming to combine results from electromagnetic (EM) simulation with circuits analysis through a co-simulation environment.
+CoSimPy is an open source Pyhton library aiming to combine results from electromagnetic (EM) simulations with circuit analysis through a co-simulation environment.

 ## Summary